 - Depending on your jobseeker profile one-to-one sessions with a DEASP case officer to discuss employment opportunities, training courses, financial supports and other options which may lead to employment.
 If you are getting a jobseeker’s payment you will be given on-going appointments to monitor your progression towards employment, training or education.

 - A Jobseeker Information booklet that gives practical advice on CVs, job application letters, interviews, recruitment channels and summarises the employment and training supports that may help you in your job search.

 - The Jobs Ireland website which lists jobs available in Ireland and abroad.
 It also lists internships and employment programme vacancies.
 You can input your CV to the Jobs Ireland database using the website.
 Employers can access these CVs through this database and contact a jobseeker directly.
-You can also access the Jobs Ireland website via smart phone app, by calling 1800 611 116 and via the self-service kiosks located in an Intreo centre or local social welfare office.
+You can also access the Jobs Ireland website via smart phone app, by calling 1800 611 116 and via the self-service kiosks located in an Intreo Centre or local Social Welfare Branch Office.

 - Job Clubs which provide supports for jobseekers including a ‘drop in’ service and formal workshops.

 - The online Benefit of Work Ready Reckoner which can help you assess out the financial consequences of taking up full-time work.
-The Reckoner works out the total amount you would receive on taking up full-time work (including any Family Income Supplement) and compares this to what you are getting in jobseeker payments (including Rent Supplement).
+The Reckoner works out the total amount you would receive on taking up full-time work (including any Working Family Payment) and compares this to what you are getting in jobseeker payments (including Rent Supplement).